 Accommodations at St. Simons Inn by the Lighthouse (B,L,D)

-Day 3: St. Simons Island & Jekyll Island
+Day 3: St. Simons Island

 In a full day, we see much of the island’s natural and historical sites.
 Birding sites today are chosen depending on recent sightings and are likely to include Cannon’s Point Preserve and East Beach.
 Gould’s Inlet on the southeast corner of the island is known as the best beach viewing in Georgia for shorebirds, gulls, loons, and terns.
-During migration this is a good place to see the Arctic nesting Red Knot and Whimbrel, too.
-A island rich in history, original coastal Native American tribes, Spanish missionaries, colonial and American Revolution soldiers, cotton plantations and the slave trade, as well as the Coast Guard and other WWII facilities have all left their mark.
+During fall migration this is a good place to see the Arctic nesting Red Knot and Whimbrel, too.
+An island rich in history, original coastal Native American tribes, Spanish missionaries, colonial and American Revolution soldiers, cotton plantations and the slave trade, as well as the Coast Guard and other WWII facilities have all left their mark.

 Accommodations at St. Simons Inn by the Lighthouse (B,L,D)